-Testing does not only mean finding and reporting bugs but also have some other aspects like requirement analyzing, creating the test plan, test case creation, reporting, creating metrics and so on.
-Now Continuous Testing is speeding the testing process so that testing just does not remain the set of sequential activities.
-It encourages multiple testings to be performed in parallel and continuously all through the process.
+Testing not only means finding and reporting bugs but also has other aspects like requirement analyzing, creating the test plan, test case creation, reporting, creating metrics, and so on.
+Continuous testing is speeding up the testing process so that testing does not remain the set of sequential activities.
+It encourages multiple tests to be performed in parallel and continuously throughout the process.

 The testing domain is generally categorized into 2 segments- Manual testing and Automation testing.
-Both this testing have further categorized into a Black box and White box testing.
-Based on this categorization, there are many types of testing which are generally followed by software testers like:
+These tests have been further categorized into black-box and White box testing.
+Based on this categorization, many types of testing are generally followed by software testers: